 Each agent has the following attributes: position, orientation, velocity, angular velocity and type.
 Additionally we define a set of functions representing its conditions, behaviors and triggers.
-Behaviors define the agent's actions, conditions constrain agents within spatial boundaries and triggers are functions that are conditionally executed.
-The behavior of agents is not limited only to physical behavior.
+Behaviors define the agent actions, conditions constrain agents within spatial boundaries and triggers are functions that are conditionally executed.
+The behavior of agents are not limited only to physical behavior.
 In our agent-based system the behavior of the agents can be defined to generally illustrate the process or to realistically simulate the required behavior.

-In our case we wanted to illustrate diffusion movement and the binding process.
+In our case we wanted to have illustrative the diffusion movement and the binding process.
 However, there is a large time scale difference between them.
-The diffusion movement of the molecules is much faster than the binding process.
+The diffusion movement of the molecules are much faster than the binding process.
 Moreover, the time distance, in the time scale of binding, between two binding processes is comparably large.
-Therefore the agent-based system applies two types of approximations to the monomer movement based on whether the goal is to visualize monomer movement or the overall binding process.
+Therefore the agent-based system applies two types of approximation to the monomer movement depending on if the aim of visualizing is the movement of monomers or the binding process.